Compare

 |---|---|---|

-| Base plan (5 seats) | Growth tier, flat $149/mo (unlimited seats up to 10) | Advanced — $85/seat/mo annual × 5 = $425/mo source |
+| Base plan (5 seats) | Growth tier, flat $149/mo (up to 10 seats) | Advanced. $85/seat/mo annual x 5 = $425/mo source |

-| AI agent / resolutions | Included — up to 5K bot conversations/mo on Growth | Fin AI Agent — $0.99/resolution (50/mo minimum); at 500 resolutions = $495/mo source, source |
+| AI agent / resolutions | Included.
+Bot conversations on Growth, low per-conversation overage | Fin AI Agent. $0.99/resolution (50/mo minimum); at 500 resolutions = $495/mo source |

-| Agent AI copilot | Included (same AI layer) | Copilot — $29/agent/mo × 5 = $145/mo source |
+| Agent AI copilot | Included (same AI layer) | Copilot. $29/agent/mo annual x 5 = $145/mo source |

-| Proactive messaging / product tours / surveys | Mini-apps seeded from onboarding; in-product messaging via widgets | Proactive Support Plus — $99/mo for 500 messages source |
+| Proactive messaging / product tours / surveys | Mini-apps seeded from onboarding; in-product messaging via widgets | Proactive Support Plus. $99/mo for 500 messages source |

-| CRM (accounts, opportunities, lifecycle) | Included on Growth | Not included — buy separately (HubSpot Starter, Salesforce, etc.) source |
+| CRM (accounts, opportunities, lifecycle) | Included on Growth | Not included.
+Buy separately (HubSpot Starter, Salesforce, etc.) source |

-| Automation flows | Included — unlimited flows / 10K runs on Growth | Included on Advanced (workflows) source |
+| Automation flows | Included.
+Unlimited flows on Growth | Included on Advanced (workflows) source |

-| Monthly total (5-seat team) | $149/mo | ~$1,164/mo before a CRM, ~$1,200–$1,400/mo with one |
+| Monthly total (5-seat team) | $149/mo | ~$1,160/mo before a CRM or any Fin qualification outcomes, more with either |

 A few notes on reading this table: